Guarantor Home Loans

 What if my parents already have a home loan?

-That’s okay, as long as they have sufficient equity.
-Some of our lenders can still secure a guarantee on their property using a second mortgage.
+That’s okay, as long as they have sufficient equity, the lender can apply a second mortgage.

-Don’t worry if this seems complicated!
-You can use our guarantor loan calculator to work it out.
+Use our guarantor home loan calculator to work it out.

-If your parents already have a home loan secured on their property then the guarantee will need to be secured by a second mortgage.
+If your parents already have a mortgage then the guarantee will need to be secured by a second mortgage.

-This isn’t a problem in most cases, however, it can be an issue if your application isn’t submitted to the bank correctly.
+This isn’t a problem in itself but it can be an issue if your application isn’t submitted to the bank correctly.

 Do not commit to a property until:

-- Consent for the second mortgage has been granted.
+- Consent for the second mortgage has been granted by your guarantor’s lender.

 - A bank valuation has been completed on your guarantor’s property.